btcsuite/btcd/README.md

 Install a newer MSI

 #### Linux/BSD/POSIX - Build from Source

+**NOTE: btcd requires features only available in Go version 1.2 or later.**

 - Run the following command to update btcd, all dependencies, and install it:
   ```$ go get -u -v github.com/conformal/btcd/...```